For Authors|For Editors|For Reviewers

 You should structure your proposal according to the following guide:

 1. The Special Issue’s title: Please ensure that the topic of your proposal is within the scope of the journal.
 Write a succinct but descriptive title for your Special Issue in no more than 20 words.
-The title should clearly reflect the subject of interest.
+The title should reflect the subject of interest.

 2. Submission deadline: A Special Issue can be open for submission for 8–12 months.